stackworx/formik-mui/docs/docs/api/material-ui-pickers.md

 title: Material-UI Pickers
 ---

-The following props are always excluded: `name, onChange, onBlur, value, error`, and additional ones where it makes sense
+The following props are always excluded: `name, value, error`, and additional ones where it makes sense

-When using picker components initalize the starting value to `new Date()` and not the empty string
+When using picker components initialize the starting value to `new Date()` and not the empty string

 ## DatePicker